Jrho-0/qr-code_generator/README.md

 ## QR code generator using Node.js

-It generates a qr code and an img file
+It generates a qr code and an img file.